Armand Membou

 Armand Membou (MEM-boo; born March 27, 2004) is an American professional football offensive tackle for the New York Jets of the National Football League (NFL).
 He played college football for the Missouri Tigers and was selected by the Jets seventh overall in the 2025 NFL draft.

 Early life

-Membou was born on March 27, 2004, later attending Lee's Summit North High School.
+Membou was born on March 27, 2004 in Lee's Summit, Missouri.
+He later attended Lee's Summit North High School.
 He was rated as a four-star recruit and committed to play college football for the Missouri Tigers over numerous Power 4 offers.

 College career

 During Membou's first two seasons in 2022 and 2023, he appeared in 24 games with 18 starts for the Tigers at right tackle, where in 2023 he was a full-time starter on the Tigers line, which finished as a Joe Moore award semifinalist.
 Heading into the 2024 season, Membou was named to Bruce Feldman's freaks list.
 Membou declared for the 2025 NFL draft in December 2024.